dirogsa/erp_system-PROD_v1.0/ARCHITECTURE.md

 The frontend is a single-page application (SPA) built with React and Vite.
 It provides the user interface for interacting with the system.

+- **Component-Based:** The UI is built from reusable and isolated components, organized into `common` (generic) and `features` (module-specific).
+- **State Management:** Uses custom hooks (`use...`) to encapsulate data fetching and state logic for each business module, promoting reusability and separation of concerns.
+- **Clear Separation:** A dedicated `/services/api.js` utility handles all communication with the backend, keeping data fetching logic separate from the UI components.

 ```
 frontend/
 ├── public/